How is Hemp Good for the Planet?

 8. Hemp Absorbs toxic Metals

-We’ve looked at how hemp can clear the air and replenish soil, but it can also eliminate harmful toxins by absorbing them.
-Famously, the plant was used following the nuclear disaster at Chernobyl to remove radioactive strontium and cesium, and has even been considered for removing radiation from Fukushima.
+We’ve looked at how hemp can clear the air and replenish the soil, but it can also eliminate harmful toxins by absorbing them.
+Famously, the plant was used following the nuclear disaster at Chornobyl to remove radioactive strontium and caesium and has even been considered for removing radiation from Fukushima.

 9. Hemp Provides a Habitat for Wildlife

-Number nine is allll about the birds and the bees.
+Number nine is all about the birds and the bees.
 Our second last environmental benefit of hemp is that its plants grow up to three feet tall which makes them an excellent little hiding place for wildlife.
-Oh and when hemp flowers bloom they’re are good pollen source for bees.
+Oh, and when hemp flowers bloom they’re are good pollen source for bees.

 10. Hemp can help in the fight against deforestation